sainishanth17/sainishanth17/README.md

 - Conducting research on advanced machine learning algorithms for data analysis and prediction.
 - Developing AI models to support various academic projects, focusing on deep learning and computer vision.
 - Collaborating with professors and fellow students to publish research findings in reputed journals.
+- Designed real-time dashboards using React, TypeScript, and Tailwind CSS, reducing system monitoring effort by 60%.
+- Constructed secure REST APIs using FastAPI, Docker, and PostgreSQL, enabling reliable access to 3K+ clinical records.
+- Deployed microservices with Flask and Kafka for streaming data ingestion, increasing backend throughput by 40%.
+- Devised a modular Django service with Celery and Redis for task queues, powering background data jobs with 99.9% uptime. • Authored client-side validation in React with TypeScript and Zod, improving submission success rates by 40%.

 **Philips | Full Stack Software Developer**
 *August 2021 – July 2023*
+- Engineered microservices in Java Spring Boot processing 10M+ monthly API requests with sub-100ms latency.
+- Led development of a Java-based REST APIs, enterprise grade backend components using J2EE (JSP, Servlets, JDBC) integrated with OracleDB for device diagnostics, decreasing failure resolution time by 35% through standardized logs and traceability.
+- Streamlined CI/CD using GitHub Actions, Terraform, and AWS CodeDeploy, eliminating 95% of manual steps.
+- Crafted React + Redux interfaces for real-time device metrics, improving physician visibility by 40%.
+- Owned complete development of admin dashboards with React and TypeScript, cutting API issues by 35%.
+- Configured remediation system monitoring using CloudWatch Alarms and custom Grafana alerts, reducing critical downtime by 45%.
+- Developed a patient-doctor communication Android app prototype to streamline appointment scheduling and reminders, boosting user engagement in pilot tests by 28%.
 - Directed a team of 5 engineers in the development of the Java Backend Architecture for the Philips Remote Patient Monitoring Team; delivered innovative solutions for products such as the Philips Bio Hub and the Philips 2Net2 Hub.
 - Led a team of 5 in the creation of Customer Device Data Exporters (CDE), optimizing data extraction processes and enabling real-time analytics for 100k+ devices, resulting in a 25% increase in data-driven decision making.
 - Orchestrated the development of a cutting-edge Centralized Management System (CMS), streamlining operations across 10+ Philips departments and reducing manual processing time by 40%.